Western Turkic Khaganate: Afrasiab murals (7th century)

-The scenes depicted in the Afrasiyab murals may have been painted in 648–651 CE, as the Western Turkic Khaganate was in its last days, before its fall in 657 CE, and the Han Dynasty was increasing its territory in Central Asia.
+The scenes depicted in the Afrasiyab murals may have been painted in 648–651, as the Western Turkic Khaganate was in its last days, before its fall in 657, and the Tang dynasty was increasing its territory in Central Asia.
 They are recognizable by their long plaits.

 Ethnic and sartorial characteristics

-In the mural, the Western Turks are ethnic Turks, Nushibis, rather than Turkicized Sogdians, as suggested by the marked Mongoloid features and faces without beards.
+In the mural, the Western Turks are ethnic Turks, Nushibis, rather than Turkicized Sogdians, as suggested by the marked East Asian features and faces without beards.
 They are the most numerous ethnic group in the mural, and are not ambassadors, but rather military attendants.
-Their depiction offers a unique glimpse into the clothing of the Turks of the 6–7th century CE.
-They typically wear three or five long long plaits, often gathered together into a one single long plait.
+Their depiction offers a unique glimpse into the clothing of the Turks of the 6–7th century.
+They typically wear three or five long plaits, often gathered together into a one single long plait.
 They have ankle-length monochromic sleeved coats with two lapels.
 This fashion for the collar is first seen in Khotan near Turfan, a traditional Turkic land, in the 2nd–4th century CE.
 They have low black sharp-nosed boots.
 They wear gold bracelets with lapis lazuli or pearls.
 On Western Turkic coins, "the faces of the governor and governess are clearly mongoloid (a roundish face, narrow eyes), and the portrait have definite old Türk features (long hair, absence of headdress of the governor, a tricorn headdress of the governess)".